-However, meeting the swell in demand has left many nonprofits fighting for resources and struggling to connect with people and their purpose.
-This is coupled with survey results that clearly show an increase in public interest in causes.
-We surveyed 725 nonprofit professionals, of which 420 are in Europe and 305 are in North America.
-This is a historic moment in time for nonprofits to engage with inspired individuals.
-At the same time, nonprofits of all sizes are facing growing expectations to be digital in their mindset - to meet the demands of constituents who are used to personalized and realtime experiences in the rest of their lives.
+Despite these new challenges, demand for more nonprofit programs and services is rising, as the world is threatened by COVID-19 and more.
+Meeting the swell in demand has left many nonprofits fighting for resources and struggling to connect with people and their purpose.
+This is a historic moment for nonprofits, presenting an opportunity to engage with inspired individuals, who we know from this research are more interested than ever.
+At the same time, nonprofits of all sizes are facing growing expectations to be digital in their mindset - to meet the demands of constituents who are used to personalized and real-time experiences in the rest of their lives.

-To create such experiences, nonprofits rely on data to understand their supporters - down to a personal level - and communicate relevant, targeted and curated content, opportunities and outcomes.
-Nonprofits also use this data to measure and prove progress against their goals, and to nimbly take action to recalibrate priorities when they need to.
-Nonprofits that can capture data, and distill it into actionable insights, have several advantages in creating lasting connections with their stakeholders while delivering their services at scale.
+To create such experiences, nonprofits rely on data to understand their supporters - down to a personal level.
+Nonprofits that can capture data, and distill it into actionable insights, are on their way to creating lasting connections and delivering services at scale.

-Technology is the great equalizer and can unlock the power of data while providing personalized experiences.
-It allows nonprofits to reach new audiences, serve more communities, respond to new challenges, or optimize opportunities.
-Innovative technologies create many new scenarios to operate smarter and increase efficiency.
-To do this, nonprofits must embrace new tools to become the social change platform their constituents are demanding.
-When digital transformation is set aside, a nonprofit is more susceptible to disruption from other nonprofits that modernize.
-The consequences of nonprofit erosion are even worse, because nothing replaces their impact on society.
-This leaves a rip in our social fabric.
+Technology allows nonprofits to reach new audiences, serve more communities, respond to new challenges, or optimize opportunities.
+To do this, nonprofits must embrace new tools to become the social change platform their constituents are demanding, and successfully operate with social distancing.